KentaroWADA/Academic-Career/README.md

 ## About

-Uploaded here are R Code and Dataset for Kentaro Wada's Master's Thesis at Kobe University
+Uploaded here are R Code and Dataset for Master's Thesis at Kobe University

 ## R code

-R code are found in "R" [R folder](R)
+R code are found in  [R] folder(R)

 ## Related Website